 VCC’s – 2020

 The usage of VCC’s is still on the rise, especially for businesses.
 In fact, about 25% of Fortune 100 companies now use VCC’s.
 This is undoubtedly due to how flexible they are.
-VCC’s can be turned on or off at any time and they limit the threat of employee misuse because of this.
-They are also more secure than a physical card because they cannot be lost or stolen, are only traceable by a virtual number, and can expire after one use.
+VCC’s can be turned on or off at any time, limiting the threat of employee misuse.
+They’re more secure than a physical card because they cannot be lost or stolen, are only traceable by a virtual number, and can expire after one use.
 Usage continues to be prominent in online transactions but a growing number of physical storefronts now accept them as well.